AlexSacMorane/DIC/README.md

         - SpatialStep
         - SizePixel

-    The data are saved in the folder you gave with the name you gave.
+    The data are saved in the folder save with the name you gave.
+    Pictures are created in the folder png.